-Flossing is one of those practices that revitalise the gum tissues so it becomes healthy.
+Flossing is one of those practices that revitalise the gum tissues so that it becomes healthy.
 It also removes plaque and food stuck in places where a toothbrush cannot reach (between your teeth and under the gum-line).
 Daily flossing shields you against periodontal diseases and tooth decay.

 Hold the floss as you like.
 Most people prefer to wind the floss around the middle finger of each hand before pulling it taut and guiding it with the index finger.
 You may also wind it around your index finger and use the thumb and middle finger to guide it, hold the ends of the floss or use a floss-guiding tool.
 How you hold the floss is not important.
 You need to use it well to clean your teeth properly.
 If you are finding it difficult to use the floss, ask your dentist or hygienist for suggestions.

 Also read: Spread a Smile with those Pearly Whites